howtocodeit/article-md/guides/the-ultimate-guide-to-rust-newtypes.md

 As you can see, practically _everything_ we've been doing manually up to this point can be generated by `nutype`.
 It's a huge time saver.

+---info
-> `nutype`'s support for `new_unchecked` generation and `regex` validation lies behind their respective feature flags.
+`nutype`'s support for `new_unchecked` generation and `regex` validation lies behind their respective feature flags.
 You can add them with `cargo add nutype --features new_unchecked regex`.
+---

 Beware the corners that you choose to cut, though. `nutype`'s generated error messages are quite vague, and there's no way to override them or include additional detail: